Longtime advocate to lead collegiate recovery network

 The collegiate recovery network is supported through a grant of more than $320,000 by the West Virginia Department of Health and Human Resources Bureau for Behavioral Health from the State Opioid Response (SOR) grant.
 Federal SOR grant funding comes from the Substance Abuse and Mental Health Services Administration.
 These funds will be used to establish a Southern West Virginia Collegiate Peer Recovery Network, offering peer recovery support services on seven higher education campuses in the Mountain State, including Marshall University.

-“Susie is a true collaborator, and she really has a passion to grow collegiate recovery,” said alliance operations council chairwoman Sara Payne Scarbro in a release.
+“Susie is a true collaborator and she really has a passion to grow collegiate recovery,” said alliance operations council chair Sara Payne Scarbro, in a release.
 “We are honored to have her join our team to help facilitate connections, build resources in our state and help revitalize our communities.
-Collegiate recovery is critical infrastructure for our state to offer, and we are pleased that Susie will help lead this important initiative.”
+Collegiate Recovery is critical infrastructure for our state to offer, and we are pleased that Susie will help lead this important initiative.”

 The Alliance for the Economic Development of Southern West Virginia is a joint venture among West Virginia’s southern colleges and universities to better connect the educational resources and workforce training offered in southern West Virginia to promote the region, eliminate redundancies and share best practices, improve the quality of life for area residents, create jobs, keep West Virginia’s talent pool in the state and revitalize southern communities.